What is OCD?

 In general though, OCD is considered a lifelong psychological condition that can be treated and alleviated through treatment such as medication, cognitive behavioural therapy (CBT) and exposure and response prevention (ERP).
 You can read all about obsessive-compulsive disorder treatment here.

 If you feel you have one or more types of OCD then please know that effective and affordable ERP is available to you.
 NOCD has licensed therapists in all 50 states and now even offers services in the UK.
-Please schedule a free 15 minute phone consultation so NOCD can help you regain control of your life.
+I encourage you to learn about NOCD’s accessible, evidence-based approach to treatment so NOCD can help you regain control of your life.